 “If it all worked, I’m kind of a hero and having fun,” Paulik says.
 “But if there was one glitch, the whole thing would go south.
 And, not to put any more pressure on that, but that evening they had a scheduled event to celebrate this and it hadn’t happened yet.”

-All of their hard work had paid off: Within an hour, the last of the two bridges that make up the Great Allegheny Passage were in place, connecting the Nation’s capital with the City of Bridges.
+All of their hard work had paid off: Within an hour, the last two bridges needed for the Great Allegheny Passage were in place which would help connect the Nation’s capital with the City of Bridges.